 Vilim’s work involves the development of models, algorithms, and methods for application to energy and radiation systems.
 Examples include signal-processing methods for tracking of nuclear materials, fault detection and diagnosis in thermofluid systems and development of fault-tolerant sensor systems for improving process plant reliability.
 In his lab, he and his colleagues investigate fundamental phenomena related to radiation detector behavior and test the performance of advanced integrated radiation-sensing systems.

-Vilim has over 125 publications and eight US patents and applications.
+Vilim has over 160 publications and nine US patents and applications.
 He is one of four Argonne inventors whose patents formed the intellectual property basis for Smart Signal Corporation, a technology startup company with revenues of $30M, recently acquired by General Electric.